Distinctively Christian radio for the whole family

 The terrain consists of hills, small mountains (highest two peaks are just under 1,000 feet) and beautiful valleys.
 The people are very friendly.
 The climate is tropical.
 Sea breezes cool the air most of the year.
 Average rainfall is around 55" per year.

-WATER: Carriacou is much drier than Grenada - it has no rivers, and the only water supply is what falls from the sky -- rain water caught and stored in cisterns at each house.
+WATER: Carriacou is much drier than Grenada.
+There are a few wells, but it has no rivers, and the main source of water is what falls from the sky -- rain water caught and stored in cisterns at each house.
 There is also a small reservoir in the main town of Hillsborough and several government cisterns around the Island.
 During the dry time (February to June or July) we have to conserve water as much as possible.
 Drinking water should be boiled, filtered, or purified in some way.

 Roman Catholic